-The agency encourages the filing of claims even if the claimant is uncertain whether he or she would qualify, in order to protect against the loss of potential benefits simply due to missing a claiming deadline.
+Note: For spousal and survivor benefits, the SSA recognizes non-marital relationships in limited circumstances.
+It encourages the filing of claims even if claimants are uncertain whether they would qualify, to protect against the loss of potential benefits due to missing a deadline.

 Social Security benefits are increased by cost-of-living adjustments each January based on the same formula used for civil service retirement COLAs (see Chapter 4, Section 3).
 Unlike in federal retirement, a full Social Security COLA is paid even to those who have been drawing benefits for less than a full year.

 Coverage of Federal Employees

 All federal employees first hired after December 31, 1983 into the FERS retirement system are covered by Social Security and pay Social Security taxes, as do employees covered by CSRS Offset, which in general covers employees first hired before 1984, served at least five years, left government for at least one year and later returned, as well as those hired in 1984-1986 who had five or more years of service as of January 1, 1987.
 Also covered by Social Security are employees first hired before 1984 who switched from CSRS to FERS during one of the open seasons in which that was allowed, or who chose to join FERS on return from a break in service.
 See Section 1 of this chapter for specific policies regarding retirement system coverage.

 Federal employees (such as those in temporary positions) who are not covered under a federal retirement system generally are covered by Social Security only.
 CSRS-covered employees may earn sufficient credits to qualify for Social Security benefits based on their own work record, most often through:

 • employment or self-employment covered by Social Security before entering CSRS, on the side while employed under CSRS, or after retirement or resignation from a CSRS-covered job;

 • employment covered by Social Security as a temporary federal employee; or